zach-render/sveltekit-bun/README.md

-# sveltekit
+# sveltekit-bun

-This repo contains code for a SvelteKit application generated using the [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) package.
+This repo contains code for a SvelteKit application generated using the [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) package that generates a [Bun](https://bun.sh) server.

 To create your own SvelteKit project, you can either